Frequently asked questions

 How long does it take to finish a pet portrait?

-It can take several weeks to finish a portrait, and sometimes longer around busier periods such as Christmas.
-My waiting list can be 1-2 months, so If you’d like to order a pet portrait as a gift, please contact me well in advance to check my availability.
+Depending on the size, it can take between 1-3 weeks to finish a portrait.
+I am often busier around periods such as Christmas, so If you’d like to order a pet portrait as a gift please contact me well in advance to book in.

 Can I have more than one pet in the same portrait?